Silent space

 We have designated an area of our garden as a ‘silent space’.

-Our Silent Space is a simple rustic bench alongside the Grwyne Fawr river, a Special Area of Conservation (SAC) designated for salmon and otter.
+Our Silent Space used to be a simple rustic bench alongside the Grwyne Fawr river, a Special Area of Conservation (SAC) designated for salmon and otter.

-Take the path from the Potager through the inviting gate flanked by Cedric, who welcomes you to the forest, Coed y Bedd.
+You can alternatively, take the path from the Potager through the inviting gate flanked by Cedric, who welcomes you to the forest, Coed y Bedd.
+But you might be missing some other lovely bits of the garden.

 The gentle path leads you through majestic trees